-- b.
-The final Summative Evaluation Report must be posted to the state's Medicaid website within 30 days of approval by CMS. - 104.State Presentations for CMS.
-CMS reserves the right to request that the state present and participate in a discussion with CMS on the Evaluation Design, the interim evaluation, and/or the summative evaluation. - 105.Public Access.
-The state shall post the final documents (e.g., Monitoring Reports, Close Out Report, Approved Evaluation Design, Interim Evaluation Report, and Summative Evaluation Report) on the state's Medicaid website within 30 days of approval by CMS. - 106.Additional Publications and Presentations.
+- a.
+Unless otherwise agreed upon in writing by CMS, the state shall submit the final Summative Evaluation Report within 60 days of receiving comments from CMS on the draft. - b.
+The final Summative Evaluation Report must be posted to the state's Medicaid website within 30 days of approval by CMS. - 102.
+State Presentations for CMS.
+CMS reserves the right to request that the state present and participate in a discussion with CMS on the Evaluation Design, the interim evaluation, and/or the summative evaluation. - 103.
+Public Access.
+The state shall post the final documents (e.g., Monitoring Reports, Close Out Report, Approved Evaluation Design, Interim Evaluation Report, and Summative Evaluation Report) on the state's Medicaid website within 30 days of approval by CMS. - 104.
+Additional Publications and Presentations.
 For a period of twelve (12) months following CMS approval of the final reports, CMS will be notified prior to presentation of these reports or their findings, including in related publications (including, for example, journal articles), by the state, contractor, or any other third party directly connected to the demonstration over which the state has control.
 Prior to release of these reports, articles or other publications, CMS will be provided a copy including any associated press materials.
 CMS will be given ten (10 business days to review and comment on publications before they are released.
 CMS may choose to decline to comment or review some or all of these notifications and reviews.
-This requirement does not apply to the release or presentation of these materials to state or local government officials. - 107.Evaluation Goals and Objectives.
+This requirement does not apply to the release or presentation of these materials to state or local government officials. - 105.
+Evaluation Goals and Objectives.
 The evaluation must include a discussion of the goals and objectives of the demonstration aligned with proposed research questions and hypotheses that the state intends to test.
-If the demonstration is extended beyond the current demonstration period, the evaluation design must include a summary of the previous evaluation findings and a discussion of how the evaluation design will build and expand on earlier findings. - 108.Corrective Action Plan Related to Evaluation.
+If the demonstration is extended beyond the current demonstration period, the evaluation design must include a summary of the previous evaluation findings and a discussion of how the evaluation design will build and expand on earlier findings. - 106.
+Corrective Action Plan Related to Evaluation.
 If evaluation findings indicate that demonstration features are not likely to assist in promoting the objectives of Medicaid, CMS reserves the right to require the state to submit a corrective action plan to CMS for approval.
 These discussions may also occur as part of a renewal process when associated with the state's interim evaluation report.
 This may be an interim step to withdrawing waivers or expenditure authorities, as outlined in STC 11.